 Spring is our most important season.
 Thus, it is our most serious season.
 We have rules that only apply during the spring.
 These rules are fairly strict.
 There are few exceptions.
 However, the coaches recognize that crew must not top any student’s priority list.
 We are reasonable people.
 If you’ve got something going on that might cause you hardship regarding team rules, please talk to us about it.
 Here are the official spring standards:

-1. Eligibility to Race based on Attendance: Attendance is tracked during spring.
-The tracking file will appear on this website.
+2. Eligibility to Race based on Attendance: Attendance is tracked during spring.
 You are allowed a maximum number of absence points leading up to a regatta.
 Miss more practice, and you will not race.

 – In the week preceding a race (Mon-Fri) you can only accumulate two absence points.

 – In the two weeks preceding a race (including the previous Saturday regatta) you are only allowed a total of three points.

 – Three weeks and four weeks prior, four is the limit on cumulative absence points.